 Of course, the current existence of these materials makes it extremely difficult to produce fake Rolex watches that a watchmaker or specialist couldn’t identify.
 But what was it like back in the day?
 Rolex has been producing watches since the turn of the century (and I’m not talking about Y2K).
 This does mean that vintage Rolex watches still used non-proprietary materials.
 That said, the aforementioned hallmarks, and other hidden details, still make them easy enough to authenticate.
 Plus, the fact that these watches have been around for so long, just means that expert watchmakers are all that much more familiar with them.
 Do you want to know if that vintage Rolex Daytona is real?
 Do you want to know how to tell if a vintage Submariner is real?
 Your best bet for peace of mind is to rely on a certified authentication service.
 Such as the one we offer here at Relleb.

-Moonshine gold is another 18kt gold alloy from Omega, and varies from regular 18 karat yellow gold in that it has a slightly paler shade, also protected by the palladium content and achieved by its silver and copper content.
-The difference can be appreciated best in doing a side-by-side comparison as it is rather subtle, but once you spot it it’s a very distinctive and inimitable color.
+Moonshine gold is another 18kt gold alloy from Omega, and varies from regular 18 karats yellow gold in that it has a slightly paler shade, is also protected by the palladium content, and is achieved by its silver and copper content.
+The difference can be appreciated best in doing a side-by-side comparison as it is rather subtle, but once you spot it’s a very distinctive and inimitable color.

 Last, but certainly not least, we have Canopus gold.
 Omega’s white gold, and the last of its 18kt gold alloys, was introduced in 2015.
-It’s a 100% noble alloy, using platinum, rhodium and palladium to achieve its incredibly bright white sheen.
-Which explains why it has been named after Canopus, a star 71 times bigger and 10,000 times brighter than out life-giving sun.
+It’s a 100% noble alloy, using platinum, rhodium, and palladium to achieve its incredibly bright white sheen.
+This explains why it has been named after Canopus, a star 71 times bigger and 10,000 times brighter than our life-giving sun.

 Let’s begin with Hublot.
-A brand known for its unique watches, avant-garde designs, and use of unusual materials.
+The brand is known for its unique watches, avant-garde designs, and use of unusual materials.
 It’s interesting then that the unique alloys the brand is most well-known for are both based on gold.
 I’m referring to both King Gold and Magic Gold.
-Watches like the Hublot Big Bang Integral are available in King Gold, an alloy which includes a king’s portion of platinum, at a staggering 5%.
-Though other elements included in the alloy are a trade secret, this addition of the most precious of metals gives the gold a paler, and less reddish look.
+Watches like the Hublot Big Bang Integral are available in King Gold, an alloy that includes a king’s portion of platinum, at a staggering 5%.
+Though other elements included in the alloy are a trade secret, this edition of the most precious of metals gives the gold a paler, and less reddish look.
 Magic gold, however, is a completely different story.
-Having taken two years of development and only produced in Hublot’s foundry in Nyon, this alloy combines 24 karat gold with specially formulated and prepared boron carbide.
-These materials are fused together in a process using gas pressure, to create an 18k gold which, in combination with what is in essence one of the hardest materials known to man, is virtually scratch proof.
+Having taken two years of development and only produced in Hublot’s foundry in Nyon, this alloy combines 24-karat gold with specially formulated and prepared boron carbide.
+These materials are fused together in a process using gas pressure, to create 18k gold which, in combination with what is in essence one of the hardest materials known to man, is virtually scratch-proof.

 Previously, we discussed how materials help identify legitimate watches.
-When speaking about precious metal especially, we mentioned hallmarks.
-These small markings, stamped onto watches’ cases and case backs can be used to identify the type of metal used for crafting the watch, as well as it’s origin.
-With Swiss hallmarks having very distinctive shapes, each indicative of a specific metal and its purity.
-Established in 1881, these symbols are very specific, and can indicate even whether the watch case was imported to Switzerland or made within its borders.
+When speaking about precious metals especially, we mentioned hallmarks.
+These small markings, stamped onto watches’ cases and case backs can be used to identify the type of metal used for crafting the watch, as well as its origin.
+Swiss hallmarks have very distinctive shapes, each indicative of specific metal and its purity.
+Established in 1881, these symbols are very specific and can indicate even whether the watch case was imported to Switzerland or made within its borders.
 Basic hallmarks include those for gold: the morningstar (for 10kt gold), the squirrel (indicating 14kt gold), and the profile of Helvetia (for 18kt gold).
-Counterfeiters will try to fake these hallmarks with varying level of success.
+Counterfeiters will try to fake these hallmarks with varying levels of success.
 However, as these are officially controlled, it is almost impossible for them to recreate them 100% accurately.
 Therefore, poorly stamped hallmarks can help identify fake watches.
 And real hallmarks, often indicate that a watch is indeed legitimate.

-One final point to touch upon before moving on to the Q&A section, involves watch crystals.
-We briefly touched upon how Omega and Rolex leave clues within their crystals in the form of laser etched or engraved logos.
-But is there a way to tell if the crystal being used it real?
+One final point to touch upon before moving on to the Q&A section involves watch crystals.
+We briefly touched upon how Omega and Rolex leave clues within their crystals in the form of laser-etched or engraved logos.
+But is there a way to tell if the crystal being used is real?
 The short answer is “yes”.
-Especially when it comes to sapphire crystal — a feature found on most modern luxury watches — there are a couple of simple tests that can be done to proof its authenticity.
-This, in turn can help authenticate the watch itself.
+Especially when it comes to sapphire crystal — a feature found on most modern luxury watches — there are a couple of simple tests that can be done to prove its authenticity.
+This, in turn, can help authenticate the watch itself.
 If the crystal is fake, more often than not, the watch is fake, or at least of dubious origin.
 The first test is the fog test.
-Sapphire crystal, because of its toughness and molecular structure, will fog like normal mineral glass, but will de-fog extremely quickly, unlike mineral glass.
-This means, that if you fog up the crystal with your breath, real sapphire will very quickly de-fog, whereas mineral crystal or glass will remain fogged up for longer.
+Sapphire crystals, because of their toughness and molecular structure, will fog like normal mineral glass but will de-fog extremely quickly, unlike mineral glass.
+This means, that if you fog up the crystal with your breath, a real sapphire will very quickly de-fog, whereas mineral crystal or glass will remain fogged up for longer.